-According to a study, a gluten and casein free diet can result in behavior and physiological symptom improvements in certain children that have been identified as having an autism spectrum disorder.
-The study used survey data from parents to record the success of a gluten and casein free diet on kids with autism spectrum disorder.
+According to a study, a gluten free casein free diet can result in behavior and physiological symptom improvements in certain children that have been identified as having an autism spectrum disorder.
+The study used survey data from parents to record the success of a gluten free casein free diet on kids with autism spectrum disorder.

 Research shows that children with autism spectrum disorder generally have gastrointestinal symptoms.
 A number of experts have indicated that gluten and casein derived peptides trigger an immune response in kids with autism spectrum disorder, while others have suggested that the peptides might cause GI symptoms and behavioral problems.